evilpaper/super-hero-card-brawl/README.md

 This is a non-commercial personal project.
 Made for fun!
 [Play it here](https://evilpaper.com/superherocardbrawl/)

 Donsol was originally created by John Eternal—or so it seems.
 [Read the story here](https://boingboing.net/2015/04/16/the-clone-that-wasnt.html).
-I encountered it through Hundred Rabbits' awesome version.
+I encountered it through Hundred Rabbits awesome version.
 [Donsol](https://100r.co/site/donsol.html)

 ## About this project